What Is a DSCR Loan?

 Do DSCR loans require tax returns?

-Many DSCR programs do not require personal tax returns, focusing instead on property income.
+Many DSCR programs do not require personal tax returns, focusing instead on property income and overall borrower profile.

 What DSCR ratio do I need?

 Minimum ratios vary by lender.
 Some programs allow lower ratios with compensating factors.
-The detailed explanation (including common ratio thresholds lenders look for) is on DSCR Loans Explained.
+For a more detailed breakdown of ratio ranges and what lenders often look for, visit What Is a Good DSCR Ratio?.

 Should I refinance a DSCR loan later?

 It depends on your goals and timeline.
-A refinance can lower the payment, change the loan term, or provide liquidity for additional acquisitions.
-Start with When Refinancing Makes Sense, then review Refinance Closing Costs so the math is clear.
+A refinance can lower the payment, change the term, or provide liquidity for additional acquisitions.
+Start with When Refinancing Makes Sense, then review Refinance Closing Costs, Refinancing Investment Property, and Cash Out Refinance Risks.

 Get Started with a DSCR Loan

-Share your property details and investment goals, and we’ll confirm DSCR eligibility and financing options.
+Share your property details and investment goals, and we’ll help confirm DSCR eligibility, ratio strength, financing options, and possible refinance paths if the property is already in your portfolio.

 Disclosure: This page provides general information and is not a commitment to lend.
 DSCR loan programs, rates, guidelines, and requirements vary by lender and are subject to change.
 Qualification depends on underwriting and complete documentation review.